-Our big surprise in 2018 comes from our partnership with Forever Redwood, a company in California who practices restorative forestry practices in creating wooden structures.
-Forever Redwood donated 50% of the cost of a pergola and shipping to enable us to have enough funds along with a grant to purchase a pergola kit that we will construct this fall as a shade structure for the center garden lab table.
+Our big surprise in 2018 came from our partnership with Forever Redwood, a company in California that practices restorative forestry practices in creating wooden structures.
+Forever Redwood donated 50% of the cost of a pergola and shipping to enable us to have enough funds, along with a grant to purchase a pergola kit that we will construct this fall as a shade structure for the center garden lab table.

-In spring 2019, we were able to use our grant from VA Agriculature in the Classroom to purchase QR coded signs from PlantsMap.com to bring technology to the lab that allows for our students, staffs, and visitors to get instant information on our gardens and plants.
+In spring 2019, we used our grant from VA Agriculture in the Classroom to purchase QR-coded signs from PlantsMap.com to bring technology to the lab that allows our students, staff, and visitors to get instant information on our gardens and plants.

-Even with the changes that COVID-19 has brought to our school, we take pride in the garden lab as it is thriving and being used for instruction with both hybrid and distance learning models.
+Even with the changes that COVID-19 brought to our school, we took pride in the garden lab as it thrived and was even used for instruction with hybrid and distance learning models.

-Our goal is to continue to expand the garden lab use as a special place to learn, to experience nature, and to know that it is not just a space for certain classes or people, but that it is OUR GARDEN to nurture and explore!From the garden...harvesting lettuce......to delivering the lettuce crop to the Cafe.....to the table to eat our yummy lettuce.If you have any questions, would like to volunteer or would like to support our garden lab, please contact Marykirk Cunningham, FDE Garden Lab Coordinator, at email@example.com.Click HERE to donate directly
+Now, there are new projects and goals on the horizon as we expand this essential outdoor space that feeds the body and mind and continues to be the heartbeat of our school and community!
+It is OUR GARDEN for all to nurture and explore!From the garden...harvesting lettuce......to delivering the lettuce crop to the Cafe.....to the table to eat our yummy lettuce.If you have any questions, would like to volunteer or would like to support our garden lab, please contact Marykirk Cunningham, FDE Garden Lab Coordinator, at email@example.com.Click HERE to donate directly